mbookham7/crdb-terraform-aws-eks-single-region/README.md

 terraform apply --auto-approve
 ```

-6. When you have deployed your infrastructure you can add the GKE cluster to your local `KUBECONFIG` file.
+6. When you have deployed your infrastructure you can add the EKS cluster to your local `KUBECONFIG` file.
 Once you have done this you will be able to communicate with your cluster via `kubectl`

 ```
-gcloud container clusters get-credentials $(terraform output -raw kubernetes_cluster_name) --region $(terraform output -raw region) --project $(gcloud config get-value project)
+aws eks update-kubeconfig --region $(terraform output -raw region) --name $(terraform output -raw kubernetes_cluster_name)

 ```

 7. To be able to log on to the UI we need to create a user.
 To do this we need to deploy a pod with the cockroach binary and connect to our Cockroach cluster and add a user.
 First we deploy a pod into the correct namespace.